-- a.1.
+- A. Policies.
+Pursuant to RCW 36.70A.480, the transportation policies of the 2016-2021 Kittitas County Shoreline Master Program shall be considered as policies of the Kittitas County Comprehensive Plan. - B. Regulations. - 1.
 Roads and railroads shall not be located within a designated shoreline except where it is necessary to cross a stream corridor, or where an existing use, development, topography, and other conditions preclude locations outside the shoreline. - a.
 Construction of roadways across stream corridors shall be by the most direct route possible having the least impact to the stream corridor. - b.
 Roadways that must run parallel to stream or wetland edges shall be along routes having the greatest possible distance from stream or wetland and the least impact to the corridor. - c.
-Roadways within the stream corridor shall not hydrologically obstruct, cut-off, or isolate stream corridor features.

-- b.2.
-Material excavated from the roadway area to achieve the design grade shall be used as fill where necessary to maintain grade, or shall be transported outside the shoreline. - e.3.
-Necessary fill to elevate new roadways shall not impede the normal flow of floodwaters or cause displacement that would increase the elevation of flood waters such that it would cause properties not in the floodplain to be flood-prone. - d.4.
-Spoil, construction waste, and other debris shall not be used as road fill or buried within the shoreline. - e.5.
-Bridges and water crossing structures shall not constrict the stream channel or impede the flow of the ordinary high water, sediment, and woody debris. - f.6.
+Roadways within the stream corridor shall not hydrologically obstruct, cut-off, or isolate stream corridor features. - 2.
+Material excavated from the roadway area to achieve the design grade shall be used as fill where necessary to maintain grade, or grade or shall be transported outside the shoreline. - 3.
+Necessary fill to elevate new roadways shall not impede the normal flow of floodwaters or cause displacement that would increase the elevation of flood waters such that it would cause properties not in the floodplain to be flood-prone flood prone. - 4.
+Spoil, construction waste, and other debris shall not be used as road fill or buried within the shoreline. - 5.
+Bridges and water crossing structures shall not constrict the stream channel or impede the flow of the ordinary high water, sediment, and woody debris. - 6.
 Natural stream channels and drainage ways shall be preserved through the use of bridges for crossings, unless the use of culverts is demonstrated to be the only technically feasible means for crossing.
 The use of bridges shall be the preferred means to preserve natural streams and drainage ways.
-Where bridges are not feasible, large, natural bottom culverts, multi-plate pipes and bottomless arches shall be used. - g.7.
-The alignment and slope of culverts shall parallel and match the natural flow of streams or drainage ways, unless doing so conflicts with subsections 1 and 2 above, and shall be sized to accommodate the OHWM, sediment, debris and ice. - h.8.
-Culverts for stream crossings, if needed, shall be designed according to applicable state and federal criteria for fish passage as required by law and regulation. - At least one end of a wood stringer bridge shall be anchored to prevent it from being washed away during high water. - j-10.
-Roads must be designed and constructed using established flood resistant and design and construction methods when they may be subject to damage by floodwaters. - k.11.
-Parking is not a preferred shoreline use and shall be allowed only as an accessory use to an authorized primary use when no other feasible alternative exists. - I.12.
+Where bridges are not feasible, large, natural bottom culverts, multi-plate pipes and bottomless arches shall be used. - 7.
+The alignment and slope of culverts shall parallel and match the natural flow of streams or drainage ways, unless doing so conflicts with KCC 17B.06.180(B)(1) and (2) above, and shall be sized to accommodate the OHWM, sediment, debris and ice.

+- 8. Culverts for stream crossings, if needed, shall be designed according to applicable state and federal criteria for fish passage as required by law and regulation. - 9.
+At least one end of a wood stringer bridge shall be anchored to prevent it from being washed away during high water. - 10.
+Roads must be designed and constructed using established flood resistant and design and construction methods when they may be subject to damage by floodwaters. - 11.
+Parking is not a preferred shoreline use and shall be allowed only as an accessory use to an authorized primary use when no other feasible alternative exists. - 12.
 Authorized parking areas shall be designed and constructed to minimize the visual impact of parking facilities from the shoreline and to prevent environmental impacts to the shoreline.